So You Want to Be an Anime Voice Actor? Inside English Dub Careers

 College of William & Mary

-William & Mary is the liberal arts version of this story.
-Its BA Theatre program sits beside strong language and humanities study, which makes it a natural fit if Yuri Lowenthal's theatre-plus-Japanese route speaks to you.
+William & Mary reflects the liberal arts version of this topic.
+Its BA Theatre program sits beside language and humanities study, which makes it relevant to Yuri Lowenthal's mix of theatre, Japanese, East Asian studies, and later voice work.

 Columbia University